dorian-K/DiscordGPT/README.md

 # DiscordGPT

 ## How it works
 DiscordGPT is a Discord bot that connects to the OpenAI ChatGPT API.
-The bot is triggered when a message containing a question mark or an @ mention is sent.
+The bot is triggered when someone mentions it in chat (with @), or optionally when a question mark is contained in the message.

 Upon activation, the bot collects up to five previous messages from the chat history and sends them to the ChatGPT API to generate a response.

 To ensure the conversation stays respectful, the bot monitors both the input and output to the ChatGPT API for any inappropriate language.

+## Config

+You can find configuration parameters at the top of `main.py`

 ## Getting started